Peter Bogdanovich: 1980s

 Bogdanovich's next film was the romantic comedy They All Laughed which featured Dorothy Stratten, a former model and Playboy Playmate of the Month for August 1979 and Playmate of the Year in 1980, who began a romantic relationship with Bogdanovich.
-Bogdanovich took over distribution of They All Laughed himself.
-He later blamed this for why he had to file for bankruptcy in 1985.
+He took over distribution of They All Laughed himself.
+Bogdanovich later blamed this for his filing for bankruptcy in 1985.
 He declared he had a monthly income of $75,000 and monthly expenses of $200,000.

-Stratten was murdered by her estranged husband shortly after filming completed.
-Following her death, Bogdanovich began writing The Killing of the Unicorn – Dorothy Stratten 1960–1980, a memoir detailing the relationship between Bogdanovich and Stratten, the making of They All Laughed and Stratten's murder.
-Bogdanovich says he wrote the book for himself, "I wanted to understand what happened to her.
-I felt I couldn't move forward with my life, creative or otherwise until I did."
-Bogdanovich says the book was meant to be delivered to William Morrow in August 1982 "but new facts kept coming to light and so it was delayed.
+Shortly after the film finished shooting, Stratten was murdered by her estranged husband Paul Snider, who then killed himself.
+To cope with the tragedy, Bogdanovich began writing The Killing of the Unicorn, a memoir detailing the relationship between Stratten and himself, the making of They All Laughed and her murder.
+"I wanted to understand what happened to her," said Bogdanovich, "I felt I couldn't move forward with my life, creative or otherwise until I did."
+Bogdanovich said the book was meant to be delivered to William Morrow and Company in August 1982, "but new facts kept coming to light and so it was delayed.
 I did more and more rewriting.
 In all, I suppose, I wrote the book five times."
 The book was eventually published in 1984.

-Teresa Carpenter's "Death of a Playmate" article about Dorothy Stratten's murder was published in The Village Voice and won the 1981 Pulitzer Prize, and while Bogdanovich did not criticize Carpenter's article in his book, she had lambasted both Bogdanovich and Playboy mogul Hugh Hefner, claiming that Stratten was a victim of them as much as of her husband, Paul Snider, who killed her and himself.
-Carpenter's article served as the basis of Bob Fosse's film Star 80.
+Stratten's murder was highly publicized, with Teresa Carpenter's "Death of a Playmate" article even claiming that she was as much a victim of Bogdanovich and Playboy mogul Hugh Hefner as she was Snider.
+Carpenter's article then served as the basis for Bob Fosse's film Star 80.
 Bogdanovich opposed the production and refused to allow the film to use his name.
 He was portrayed as the fictional "Aram Nicholas", and he threatened litigation if he found the character objectionable.

-Hefner retaliated by accusing Bogdanovich of seducing Stratten's younger sister Louise, shortly after the murder, when she was 13.
-Bogdanovich vehemently denied the accusation.
+Shortly after, Hefner accused Bogdanovich of seducing Stratten's younger sister Louise when she was 13.
 On December 30, 1988, the 49-year-old Bogdanovich married 20-year-old Louise, sparking a tabloid frenzy.
-The couple divorced in 2001.

-In 1984, John Cassavetes called Bogdanovich to the set of his film Love Streams to direct a scene.
+After Stratten's murder, Bogdanovich said he "didn't go out much", but one day got a call from his friend John Cassavetes who asked him to direct Diahnne Abbott in a scene from his film Love Streams to help get him out of the house.
+Despite Bogdanovich's contribution to the film, which even he himself admitted was minor, Cassavetes tried to get the Directors Guild to give him a shared credit.

-Bogdanovich returned to directing officially with Mask, released in 1985 to critical acclaim.
-Mask was released with a song score by Bob Seger against Bogdanovich's wishes (he favored Bruce Springsteen).
+Bogdanovich had wanted to make I'll Remember April with Cassavetes and The Lady in the Moon written with Larry McMurtry, but returned to directing officially with Mask, which was released in 1985 to critical acclaim and strong box office returns.
+The film was released with a song score by Bob Seger against Bogdanovich's wishes (he favored Bruce Springsteen).
 A director's cut of the film, slightly longer and with Springsteen's songs, was belatedly released on DVD in 2004.